syncfusion-content/wpf-docs/wpf/SfDiagram/Automatic-Layouts.md

 ![CustomLayout](Automatic-Layouts_images/Automatic-Layouts_img10.jpg)

-## Flowchart Layout
+## Flowchart layout

-The Flowchart layout is a diagrammatic representation of a process, workflow,system or computer algorithm.
-Flowcharts uses various kind of symbols to illustrate different types of actions and symbols are connected together with arrows showing the flow direction of process.
+The Flowchart layout is a diagrammatic representation of a process, workflow, system or computer algorithm.
+Flowcharts uses various kind of symbols to illustrate the different types of actions and symbols connected together with arrows showing the flow direction of process.

-##Common Flowchart symbols
+##Common flowchart symbols

 Different flowchart symbols have different meanings that are used to represent different states in Flowchart.
 The following table describes the most common Flowchart symbols that are used in creating flowchart.